liz-peng/p5.Polar/README.md

 Download p5.Polar.js or the minified version, p5.Polar.min.js, to your local environment.
 Then link p5.Polar.js or p5.Polar.min.js to your HTML file.
 If you are using [p5.js web editor](https://editor.p5js.org/), upload p5.Polar.js or p5.Polar.min.js to your sketch files.
 Then link p5.Polar.js or p5.Polar.min.js to the index.html.

 ## Playground
-Try out the library and create shapes and patterns at the p5.Polar [Playground](https://liz-peng.github.io/p5.Polar/playground.html) (the playground will support callback function soon).
+Try out the library and create shapes and patterns at the p5.Polar [Playground](https://liz-peng.github.io/p5.Polar/playground.html) (Note: callback function is not available and will be supported soon).

 ## Examples & Documentation
 ### Basic Usage